 Not every one has Jordan or Bird.
 But most teams have one or two guys who a coach will depend on in games determined in the last possession or two.

 Offensive execution is of utmost importance in these situations.
 Every staff has to make sure ample practice time is given to be certain that their players get the job done at these crucial times.
 Much thought and preparation go into every aspect of end-of-game situations.

 Many questions have to be addressed long before your team finds itself in a close game.
 There are so many potential scenarios that have to be talked out.
 Rarely should a coach go two consecutive practices without having a segment dedicated to preparing his team for this part of the game.

 Every team I have coached really enjoys this part of practice.
 They almost enjoy it too much.

 NBA players don't mind practice as long as you are keeping score and there will be a winner and a loser.
 In this segment of practice, you can play any number of mini-games.

-Former NBA coach Jim O'Brien lays out his strategies for coaching end-of-game situations and winning the tight ones.
+Former NBA coach Jim O'Brien lays out his strategies for late-game situations and winning the tight ones.